PagerTree/pt4-docusaurus/learn/docker/overview.md

 Docker allows you to ship, test, and deploy your applications in any environment without worrying about incompatibility issues, regardless of the machine's configuration settings.

 Docker simplifies the software development lifecycle by streamlining the process of building, shipping, and running applications.
-It improves productivity, accelerates time to market, and enhances collaboration among development teams.&#x20;
+It improves productivity, accelerates time to market, and enhances collaboration among development teams.

 ### When Use Docker?